oliverlundquist/oliverlundquist.com/_posts/2017-09-19-karma-chrome-headless-not-working-in-ci.markdown

 ---
 layout:           post
 title:            "Karma with Chrome Headless is not working in CI environment."
 date:             2017-09-19 20:10:00 +0200
+last_modified_at: 2017-09-21 18:58:00 +0200
 tags:             [karma, chrome, headless, ci, circleci, selenium, docker, laravel, vue]
 introduction:     "I stumbled upon a weird error in CircleCI 2.0 where I couldn't get Google Chrome to work in headless mode when running my VueJS tests in my Laravel app.
 After a couple of hours of trial and error I finally figured it out, I hope this will save some time for someone out there trying to achieve the same thing."
 ---

 So I bumped into this error when testing my VueJS tests in my Laravel application in CircleCI 2.0 with the selenium/standalone-chrome:latest docker image.